 If you are eligible to write, please ensure you review the guidelines on the bottom of your exam application.
 Your application, along with the applicable fee, must be received at the Halifax Office of the Nova Scotia Apprenticeship Agency prior to the “apply before” date indicated for the requested exam session.
 Applications received after the application deadline will be processed for the next available exam sitting.

 A confirmation letter will be sent to you 10 days prior to the exam date.
 Do not attend an exam sitting without this written confirmation.

-5. What happens if you cannot write the exam on your scheduled date?
+7. What happens if I cannot write the exam on my scheduled date?

 If you are unable to write the exam on your scheduled exam date, you must notify the Agency as soon as possible.
 Contact your Industry Training Consultant, or call the Halifax Office at (902) 424-5651 (or toll free in Nova Scotia at 1-800-494-5651).
 An exam may be rescheduled only once without penalty.
 If you fail to provide notice of withdrawal at least 24 hours in advance, you will be considered a no-show and your exam fee will not be refunded.

-6. What should you bring to the exam sitting?
+9. What should I bring to the exam sitting?

 - Your confirmation letter